-MOTION: The Major Site Plan and Conditional Use applications for 20-25 Sebago Solar on Tax Map: 23 Lot: 4B is to be (approved with conditions/denied) with the following findings of fact and conclusions.
+Marge Govoni made a motion that the Major Site Plan and Conditional Use applications for 20-25 Sebago Solar on Tax Map: 23 Lot: 4B is to be approved with conditions with the following findings of fact and conclusions and with the additional condition, No. 3, that the Town of Windham site plan approval is conditioned on the Town of Raymond Conditions of Approval and Findings of Fact, dated November 4, 2021.